EttusResearch/uhd/CONTRIBUTING.md

 ## Reporting Bugs and other Issues

 **Please don't use the bug/issue tracker to ask questions.
-If you have questions, please ask on the usrp-users mailing list, or email support@ettus.com!**
+If you have questions, please ask on the usrp-users mailing list or file an NI Service Request for direct technical support.**

+The [NI Service Request Manager](https://kb.ettus.com/NI_SRM) is used to file service requests.

 If you have found an issue or bug in UHD, you can use the [GitHub issue tracker](https://github.com/EttusResearch/uhd/issues) to submit a